aleksander-wittkamp/WritingBuddy/README.md

 - Provide a breakdown of the piece's reading level, word count, vocabulary count, dialogue percentage, most common words, and complex sentences.

+- Retrieve a list of the piece's complex sentences.

 A sample file and sample breakdown are provided.
+Note that the breakdown and list of complex sentences are saved as text files in the working directory.